dotnet/runtime/docs/workflow/testing/libraries/debugging.md

 Content root path: ...\artifacts\bin\System.Collections.Tests\Debug\net7.0\browser-wasm\AppBundle App url: http://127.0.0.1:9000/index.html?arg=--debug&arg=--run&arg=WasmTestRunner.dll&arg=System.Collections.Concurrent.Tests.dll
 ```
 The proxy's url/port will be used in the next step.
-If you choose VS Code to debug, `Current root path` will be needed as well.

 You may need to close all Chrome instances.
 Then, start the browser with debugging mode enabled: